Super-Young Nutritional Health

 Fast from all food and drink (other than water) for at least 8 hours, and no more than 12 hours prior to your test.

-Consider ceasing nutritional supplements for 3 days before the test.
+Consider ceasing nutritional supplements (particularly biotin) for 3 days before the test.

 Download and print your pathology form from your i-screen dashboard.